suleymanarslan/notebook/travel.md

 * Respect and adopt to other cultures.
 * Share mutually.
 Sharing is giving without expecting.
 Don't take advantage of others.
 Be ethical when you share and watch out for others if they are happy to share. .
 * Patriotic and religious bullshit is not welcomed.
 Don't argue with locals about their views or choices.
 * Everyone is equal.
-You are not superior than anyone else.
+Noone is superior than others.

 ## Morocco Route